 How-to videos are essential for customer support teams.

-A well-scripted video will demonstrate a solution to a problem concisely, without going into great detail.
+A well-scripted video will demonstrate a solution to a pain point concisely, without going into great detail.

-One of the most obvious examples of how-to videos is knowledge base videos, which are used to replace or add to long knowledge base articles.
+One of the most obvious examples of how-to videos are knowledge base videos, which are used to replace or add to long knowledge base articles.